California Festivals

 pointreyesbirdingfestival.org

-Sponsored by the Environmental Action Committee of West Marin at the height of spring migration, see migrating seabirds, waterfowl, resident and migrant land birds, raptors, alcids, and owls.
-50 field events and workshops at Point Reyes National Seashore and surrounding areas.
+Typically held the third week of April, Point Reyes Birding & Nature Festival celebrates spring bird and wildlife migrations along the Pacific Flyway in Marin and Sonoma counties.
+See migrating seabirds, waterfowl, resident and migrant land birds, raptors, alcids, and owls.
+40+ field events and workshops at Point Reyes National Seashore and surrounding areas.
 This time of year presents stunning wildflower displays, butterflies, dragonflies, migrating whales, elephant seals, sea lions and Tule elk.
+Point Reyes National Seashore is an ecological treasure--one of only ten federally protected seashores in the United States, where more than 54% of all North American bird species have been sighted.

 migratorybirdday.org